Marital Rape Law in Nepal – All the Information You Need to Know

 But the concept and definition of rape are widened with the modernized society.
 Taking into consideration that there may be forceful sexual intercourse between husband and wife, the concept of marital rape and legal remedies regarding this was brought.

 Meera Dhungana v.
-HMG (Supreme Court Bulletin, vl.5 at 13-21, 2059).
-This is the landmark case to define rape under marital rape in Nepal.
+HMG (Supreme Court Bulletin, vl.5 at 13-21, 2059) is the landmark case to define rape under marital rape in Nepal.

 Marital Rape Law in Nepal – Legal Provisions